hacktoolkit/deprecated-hacktoolkit.github.io/index.md

 #### Rules and Ethics

-* Any code that has been in the repository for a while is fair game for inclusion in hackathon competitions.
-* For using newly added code, you should consult with your particular hackathon event's judges.
+* Any code that has been in the repository is fair game for inclusion in hackathon competitions, but you should consult with your particular hackathon event's judges.
 * Typically, you would add your code to Hacktoolkit as early as possible, and email or post a message to the discussion board for the hackathon event.

 #### License

-* All code uploaded to Hacktoolkit will be available under the MIT license.
-I spent hours reading about different open source licenses, and it seems that MIT can actually be incorporated into commercial products.
+All code uploaded to Hacktoolkit will be available under the [MIT license](http://opensource.org/licenses/MIT).
-* Google's Android project uses the Apache license, but I think I slightly like the MIT license better.
-Subjectively, the majority of the cool open source projects that I've seen use MIT.
-* GNU license, or any variant thereof, is definitely not an option.
-* IANAL (I am not a lawyer), so would anyone who is more knowledgeable than I on the subject please educate me?

-### Authors and Contributors

-* Jonathan Tsai ([@jontsai](https://github.com/jontsai)), founded Hacktoolkit in September 2013